 There is no place like home.
 That’s why we’ve created Canada’s first-ever National Housing Strategy.
-This $55+ billion, 10-year plan will strengthen the middle class, cut chronic homelessness in half and fuel our economy.
+This $82+ billion plan will strengthen the middle class, cut chronic homelessness in half and fuel our economy.
 Most importantly, it will give more Canadians across the country a place to call home.
+This includes more than $13 billion proposed through the 2020 Fall Economic Statement

 Canada’s first-ever National Housing Strategy will help drive the success of Canada’s housing sector by giving more Canadians affordable homes.